DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 The elision rules don't provide full inference.
 If there is still ambiguity as to what lifetimes the references have after Rust applies the rules, the compiler won't guess what the lifetime of the remaining references should be.
 Instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations.

+#### Input and Output Lifetimes

+Lifetimes on function or method parameters are called *input lifetimes*, and lifetimes on return values are called *output lifetimes*.

+The compiler uses three rules to figure out the lifetimes of the references when there aren't explicit annotations.
+The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
+If the compiler gets to the end of the three rules and there are still references for which it can't figure out lifetimes, the compiler will stop with an error.
+These rules apply to `fn` definitions as well as `impl` blocks.